Can Arab nations stop Trump's 'Gaza Riviera' plans? – DW – 02/15/2025

 Can Arab nations stop Trump's 'Gaza Riviera' plans?February 15, 2025

-The proposal apparently used by US President Donald Trump to come up with his controversial idea about a "Gaza Riviera" actually sound appealing.
+The proposal apparently used by US President Donald Trump to come up with his controversial idea about a "Gaza Riviera" actually sounds appealing.

 Media reports suggest Trump's idea was based on a 49-page document drawn up by Washington-based economics professor Joseph Pelzman last summer.
 His plan for Gaza included renewable energy, a light rail system, airports and harbors, digital governance and beachfront hotels.